ublue-os/base/README.md

   - `just distrobox-opensuse`
   - `just distrobox-ubuntu`
 - `just setup-flatpaks` - Install a selection of flatpaks, use this section to add your own apps
-- `just setup-gaming` - Install Steam, Heroic Game Launcher, OBS Studio, Discord, Boatswain, Bottles, and ProtonUp-Qt.
-MangoHud is installed and enabled by default, hit right Shift-F12 to toggle
+- `just setup-firefox` - Installs the [firefox gnome theme](https://github.com/rafaelmardojai/firefox-gnome-theme)
 - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command

 Check the [just website](https://just.systems) for tips on modifying and adding your own recipes.